๐Ÿง‚Physical Chemistry II

 Steady-State Approximation

-• Eliminates intermediate terms from the rate law, allowing you to express the overall rate in terms of reactants only
+• Eliminates intermediate concentrations from the rate law, letting you express the overall rate in terms of reactants and products only.

-• Valid when intermediates are reactive—they're consumed almost as fast as they're formed, keeping their concentration low and stable
+• Valid when intermediates are highly reactive.
+They're consumed almost as fast as they're formed, so their concentration stays low and approximately steady.

-Compare: Pseudo-first-order vs. steady-state—both simplify complex kinetics, but pseudo-first-order uses experimental conditions (excess reactant) while steady-state uses mathematical assumptions about intermediate behavior.
+Compare: Pseudo-first-order vs. steady-state.
+Both simplify complex kinetics, but pseudo-first-order uses experimental conditions (flooding with excess reactant) while steady-state uses a mathematical assumption about intermediate behavior.
 Know when each approach is appropriate.

 Connecting Rate Laws to Mechanisms